commercetools/nodejs/docs/sdk/api/graphQLTypescriptSdk.md

 `getCustomerByWhereClauseQuery` is the GraphQL **query** to get  customer info `email` and `firstName` by using **where clause**  and **customer id** query predicate.

-To explore commercetools GraphQL API, you can use an interactive [GraphiQL environment](https://github.com/graphql/graphiql/tree/main/packages/graphiql#readme) available as a part of [ImpEx & API Playground](https://docs.commercetools.com/docs/login).
+To explore commercetools GraphQL API, you can use an interactive [GraphQL console](https://docs.commercetools.com/api/graphql#interactive-graphql-console).

 ### Call API to get customer information using TypeScript SDK and GraphQL